MarquezProject/marquez/examples/airflow/README.md

 └── requirements.txt
 ```

-## Step 3: Start Airflow with Marquez
+# Step 3: Start Airflow with Marquez

-Now that we have our DAGs defined and Marquez is enabled in Airflow, we can run the example!
+Now that we have our DAGs defined and OpenLineage is enabled in Airflow, we can run the example!
 To start Airflow, run:

 ```bash
 $ docker-compose up